itsjoel/itsjoel.github.io/_projects/periodic-js.md

 ---
 title: Periodic.JS
-description: A javascript program for writing out words with Periodic Table Symbols
+description: A javascript program for finding the best way to spell any text using periodic table symbols.
 tags: [programming, javascript]
 layout: default
 ---